-The Pooling and Servicing Agreement provides for the Asset Manager to perform the following services:
+The Pooling and Servicing Agreement provides for the Collateral Administrator to perform the following services:

-- (a) review alleged Material Breaches of Representations and Warranties, Collateral Deficiency Losses and Existing Lien Losses and issue Notices of Breach or Indemnification to the Seller; - (b) use commercially reasonable efforts to cure any Material Breach, Collateral Deficiency Losses and Existing Lien Losses; - (c) supervise the sale of any Seriously Delinquent Mortgage Loans by the Servicer pursuant to its exercise of the Loan Sale Right; - (d) monitor the Servicer's servicing of the Mortgage Loans; - (e) provide consent to the Servicer with respect to the Servicer's servicing of the Mortgage Loans and any related REO Properties, including the waiver or modification of any term of any Mortgage Loan (including any Eligible Loan) and the administration of defaulted Mortgage Loans; - (f) terminate the Servicer without cause in accordance with the Pooling and Servicing Agreement; and - (g) to the extent not set forth above, take such actions as the Asset Manager believes are necessary and reasonable or appropriate in furtherance of clauses (a) through (f) above, subject to the approval and consent of the Guarantor, and perform those other duties and obligations and exercise any rights allocated to it as specified in the Pooling and Servicing Agreement or otherwise with the approval and consent of the Guarantor.
+- (a) review alleged Material Breaches, Collateral Deficiencies and Existing Liens and issue Notices of Breach or Indemnification to the Seller; - (b) use commercially reasonable efforts to work with the Seller and Servicer to cure any Material Breaches, Collateral Deficiencies and Existing Liens; - (c) direct or provide consent to the sale of any Seriously Delinquent Mortgage Loans by the Servicer pursuant to its exercise of the Loan Sale Right; - (d) monitor the Servicer's servicing of the Mortgage Loans;

+- (e) consent, withhold consent or waive the right to consent with respect to certain servicing matters related to the Mortgage Loans and any REO properties, including (i) the strategy for implementing foreclosure alternatives; (ii) the administration of defaulted Mortgage Loans; (iii) property valuations; (iv) the sale of REO properties; and (v) litigation settlement offers; - (f) if the Initial Retained Certificateholder is the Majority Representative, have the right to terminate the Servicer without cause and engage a successor servicer in accordance with the Pooling and Servicing Agreement; and - (g) to the extent not set forth above, take such actions as the Collateral Administrator believes are necessary and reasonable or appropriate in furtherance of clauses (a) through (f) above, subject to the provisions of the Pooling and Servicing Agreement, and to the approval and consent of the Guarantor, where required.

-The Majority Representative, at its discretion and upon thirty (30) days written notice to the Trustee and Guarantor, may terminate the Asset Manager.
-If after the Distribution Date in June 2025, the Retained Certificateholder is no longer the Majority Representative, the Asset Manager will be terminated, and no successor Asset Manager will be appointed.
-In the case of a resignation or termination of the Asset Manager pursuant to the Pooling and Servicing Agreement, the Majority Representative will appoint a successor asset manager provided that the Majority Representative (i) is the Initial Retained Certificateholder and (ii) has obtained the prior written consent and approval of the Guarantor of such successor asset manager.
+The Majority Representative, at its discretion and upon thirty (30) days written notice to the Collateral Administrator, Trustee and Guarantor, may terminate the Collateral Administrator.
+In the case of a resignation or termination of the Collateral Administrator pursuant to the Pooling and Servicing Agreement, the Majority Representative will appoint a successor Collateral Administrator provided that the Majority Representative has obtained the prior written consent and approval of the Guarantor of such successor Collateral Administrator.